Finbar of Cork: Legacy

 There are at least six St. Finbar's schools in England, Chelsea, and Australia – at Ashgrove, Byron Bay, Invermay, Tasmania, Sans Souci (South Sydney, spelt St Finbar), East Brighton (Melbourne), Quilpie (South West Queensland), and Glenbrook, in the Blue Mountains.
 There is a St. Finbarr's school in Lagos, Nigeria.
 There is also a St. Finn Barr school and church in San Francisco, California.
+There is a parish & school named for the saint in Burbank, California.
 The original cathedral of the Diocese of Charleston, South Carolina, in the United States was named in honour of St. Finbar and remained standing until the Great Fire of Charleston during the Civil War.
 It is believed to have been named so because John England, the first bishop of Charleston, was originally from the County Cork and was consecrated a bishop in Saint Fin Barre's Church before travelling to the United States.
 In Coventry, England, St Finbarr's Social Club was named in honour of the saint during the late 1980's attracting large numbers from an Irish background to socialise.
 Upon demolition in 2006, a new housing scheme was completed in 2008 on the same site with the road name of Finbarr Close.